ZJZAC/ZJZAC.github.io/_pages/about.md

 # 🔥 News
-- *2024.07*: &nbsp;🎉🎉 One paper is accepted by NDSS 2025.
+- *2024.07*: &nbsp;🎉🎉 One paper is accepted to NDSS 2025.
 Congrats to Yutong Wu!
-- *2024.07*: &nbsp;🎉🎉 Two papers are accepted by ACM MM 2024.
+- *2024.07*: &nbsp;🎉🎉 Two papers are accepted to ACM MM 2024.
 Congrats to Yanghao Su and Ruiqi Wang!
-- *2024.07*: &nbsp;🎉🎉 One paper is accepted by ECCV 2024.
+- *2024.07*: &nbsp;🎉🎉 One paper is accepted to ECCV 2024.
 Congrats to Runyi Hu!
-- *2024.05*: &nbsp;🎉🎉 Two papers are accepted by ICML 2024.
+- *2024.05*: &nbsp;🎉🎉 Two papers are accepted to ICML 2024.
 Congrats to Kui Zhang and Weitao Feng!
-- *2024.04*: &nbsp;🎉🎉 One paper is accepted by IJCAI 2024.
+- *2024.04*: &nbsp;🎉🎉 One paper is accepted to IJCAI 2024.
 Congrats to Hanlin Gu!
-- *2024.04*: &nbsp;🎉🎉 One paper is accepted by CCS 2024.
+- *2024.04*: &nbsp;🎉🎉 One paper is accepted to CCS 2024.
 Congrats to Kunsheng Tang!
-- *2024.03*: &nbsp;🎉🎉 One paper is accepted by TPAMI.
+- *2024.03*: &nbsp;🎉🎉 One paper is accepted to TPAMI.
 Congrats to myself, Fighting!
-- *2023.12*: &nbsp;🎉🎉 Three papers are accepted by AAAI 2024.
+- *2023.12*: &nbsp;🎉🎉 Three papers are accepted to AAAI 2024.
 Congrats to Yi Xie, Yihao Huang, and Xiaojian Yuan!
-- *2023.12*: &nbsp;🎉🎉 One paper is accepted by ICASSP 2024.
+- *2023.12*: &nbsp;🎉🎉 One paper is accepted to ICASSP 2024.
 Congrats to Prof. Wenbo Zhou!
-- *2023.11*: &nbsp;🎉🎉 One paper is accepted by NDSS 2024.
+- *2023.11*: &nbsp;🎉🎉 One paper is accepted to NDSS 2024.
 Congrats to Chang Liu!

 # 📝 Publications